ShiftLeftSecurity/codepropertygraph/README.md

 Additional build-time dependencies are automatically downloaded as part of the build process.
 To build and install into your local Maven cache, issue the command `sbt clean test publishM2`.

-This repo cross-compiles to Scala 2.13.x and 3.x.
-The default version is Scala 3.x which means all sbt commands will compile using Scala 3.x.
-If you want to run an sbt command for both versions you need to prefix it with a "+" like `sbt +test`.
-If you use an open sbt shell you can switch the default compiler version for the duration of the shell session with `++` e.g., `++2.13.7` and `++3.1.0`.

 # Code style